Coamo, Puerto Rico

 Coamo ([koˈamo], [ˈkwamo]) is a town and municipality founded in 1579 in the south-central region of Puerto Rico, located north of Santa Isabel; south of Orocovis and Barranquitas; east of Villalba and Juana Díaz; and west of Aibonito and Salinas.
-Coamo is spread over 10 barrios and Coamo Pueblo – the downtown area and the administrative center of the city.
-It is both a principal city of the Coamo Micropolitan Statistical Area and the Ponce-Yauco-Coamo Combined Statistical Area.
+The municipality of Coamo is spread over 10 barrios and Coamo Pueblo – the town or downtown area and administrative center of the city.
+The Coamo municipality is also a Micropolitan Statistical Area and as such is part of the Ponce-Yauco-Coamo Combined Statistical Area.

-Coamo is a small town nestled in a valley about 20 mi east of Ponce (about 25 minutes by car).
-It was named San Blas Illescas de Coamo by its first settlers.
-Saint Blaise (San Blas) was the Catholic saint who remains the town's patron.
-Illescas is the Spanish town where the town founders originated (nowadays in Toledo province, Castile-La Mancha, Spain).
+The town of Coamo and parts of its barrios are nestled in a valley about 20 mi east of the town of Ponce (about 40 minutes by car).
+It was named San Blas Illescas de Coamo by Spanish settlers in 1579.
+Saint Blaise (San Blas) was designated by the Catholic Church as the patron saint of the town, and so it remains presently.
+Illescas is the Spanish town where some of the town founders originated (nowadays in Toledo province, Castile-La Mancha, Spain).

-There are several theories regarding the origin of the word "Coamo".
-Some think it comes from an indigenous word that means "valley" but it is also plausible that Coamo derives its name from Coamex (or Coamey), who was a celebrated local cacique (or "chieftain" in the Taino language).
-Archeological digs near the region have produced some of the best examples of the island's pre-Columbian cultural artifacts.
+There are several theories regarding the origin of the word Coamo.
+One theory is that it comes from an indigenous word that means "valley".
+Another theory is that Coamo derives its name from Coamex (or Coamey), who was a celebrated local cacique.
+Archeological digs in the municipality of Coamo have produced extensive evidence of pre-Columbian inhabitants of the area.

-Coamo has a series of natural hot springs, Los Baños de Coamo.
+Coamo is famous for its natural hot springs, Los Baños de Coamo, and for its annual San Blas Half Marathon.
 The Battle of Coamo was a decisive battle of the Spanish–American War (1898).

 History

+When Spanish settlers arrived, Coamo was inhabited by the Taino.
+Modern archeology has found evidence of at least four pre-columbian villages in the territory that is today the Coamo municipality: